1. What type of curriculum does Stonehill International School (SIS) offer?

 17. Does the school provide transport for the students?

 SIS provides air-conditioned buses that are well equipped with GPS tracking, CCTV cameras, seat belts, speed governors and bus monitors.
 Our buses operate across multiple routes around the city.

 18. What are the meals provided in school?

 Our focus has always been on serving a healthy, nutritious and balanced diet to all our students.
 Our in-house kitchen staff at Stonehill serve both non-vegetarian and vegetarian meal plans in Indian and International cuisines.
-We are a nut-free campus, and we serve salads and fresh seasonal fruits on a daily basis.
+We are a nut-free campus.
+We serve salads and fresh seasonal fruits.

 19. What are the Boarding Programmes offered?